Directives: start_of_abc

 • Always start ABC content with X:1 as first line and insert an empty line before the {end_of_abc} directive.
 Anything before this line will be considered formatting instructions (see below).
 See also Remarks.

-• ChordPro transposition using {transpose} and/or --transpose will transpose the embedded ABC.
+• ChordPro transposition using {transpose} or --transpose will transpose the embedded ABC.
 Adding %%transpose to the ABC source will affect the ABC notes only.

 Since the actual rendering is handled by external tools, ChordPro has no control over what and how the output will look like.